 |A volunteer of the project called Story Tribe for Lovely Kids tells a story to children in Wuhan. [news.cjn.cn]|

-Wuhan Women's Federation in central China's Hubei Province has in recent years organized a volunteer team to tell stories to children in communities across the city, winning widespread praise.
+Wuhan Women's Federation in central China's Hubei Province has in recent years organized a volunteer team to tell stories to young children in communities across the city, winning widespread praise.

 The project, called Story Tribe for Lovely Kids, took its inspiration from an idea proposed by Xu Li, president of the municipal federation, in May 2016.

 Officials initially recruited some 60 volunteers in 10 days, including the program into its female volunteer service management scheme and utilizing publicity from local media organizations as well as online.

 After interviews, professional training and trial lectures, 45 citizens joined the first batch of volunteers.